-You have told that increase in market cap should be more than the retained earnings for 10-year data.
+You have told that an increase in the market cap should be more than the retained earnings for 10-year data.
 Suppose any stock became undervalued due to any reason, its increase in MCap may go down than the retained earnings.
 What should we do in this case?

 Thanks for writing to us!

-Ideally, 10 years is a long period and the company should have got sufficient opportunity to create value for shareholders from its retainted earnings.
+Ideally, 10 years is a long period and the company should have got sufficient opportunity to create value for shareholders from its retained earnings.
 However, if all the other parameters are excellent, and the investor is certain about the fundamental strength of the company, then she may look at it a sign of undervalued opportunity.

-Nevertheless, in such cases, an investor should do a deeper due diligence to understand the reasons why the market has not valued the company appropriately.
+Nevertheless, in such cases, an investor should do deeper due diligence to understand the reasons why the market has not valued the company appropriately.
 It may not be a condition where an investor is entering a value trap considering it as an undervalued opportunity.